 So I found myself completely alone.
 Words can’t describe how abandoned I felt in my times of need.
 This was many years ago when the term Empath referred only to fictional characters in fantasy role playing games and science fiction TV shows.
 And it didn’t occur to me until much later in life that I could have found a spiritual counselor to guide and support me through this disorienting transition.

-Our modern society is completely devoid of support for those of us who get swept away by a powerful spiritual calling.
+Our modern society is mostly devoid of support for those of us who get swept away by a powerful spiritual journey.
 Every day, I have to be ready to suddenly receive the strong messages of my spiritual self and seamlessly switch gears so I can go back to loading the dishwasher.

 So wherever you find yourself on your spiritual journey (and if you are reading this, you probably already had your own awakening), keep in mind that it’s always a work in progress and if you find yourself lost and confused…rest assured that you are not alone.

 But please do me a favor and find support, locally or on the web.
 Talk to a spiritual counselor.
-It does make a world of difference…
+It does make a world of difference!